aang81a/my-it-support-portfolio/ABOUT-ME.md

 What motivates me is the practical side of IT Support: understanding the user’s problem, finding the cause step by step, explaining the solution clearly, and documenting the work so it can be followed later.

-I am applying this focus through portfolio projects, hands-on practice, and IT support coursework.
+My portfolio shows this focus through practical support projects, hands-on troubleshooting practice, and structured learning.

 ---